By Gaurav Singh

 The initial strategy block looks as follows:

 Make sure to select the dataset as NYSE-DAILY as you will be designing the strategy based on daily NYSE data.
 As you are making a long-only strategy, set the long-only option to “True”.
-To know more about each parameter, you can refer to the Strategy Settings And Trade Universe video.
+To know more about each parameter, you can refer to this video where you can learn about the strategy settings and the trade universe.

 Define the Universe